-which climate- related issues are a scheduled agenda mechanisms into which climate- Scope of board- level oversight Please explain Scheduled - some meetings Reviewing and guiding risk management policies <not Applicabl e></not Determined risks are taken into the agenda according to their relevance and importance.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate- related issues are integrated Please explain Scheduled - some meetings Reviewing and guiding risk management policies Determined risks are taken into the agenda according to their relevance and importance.
 Therefore, climate change risks under environmental risks category are handled in a similar fashion by Board Committee of Early Risk Detection.
 When a risk is taken into the agenda of the committee, it means that causes and effects of the risks, periodic prevention controls, risk calculations and KRI metrics, actions, targets, priorities, roadmaps, demands and needs are shared with the board through the Board Committee.
 This in turn grants support from the board.